 2. Better employee engagement

 HR analytics can help you keep the good employees you have from leaving and save you the cost and effort of having to find a replacement.
 Analytics is likely to give HR recruiters better, more holistic data about candidates prior to hiring, helping businesses better understand if that potential hire will be a good match in skills and in personality.
-It can offer in-depth insight for a candidate’s job history and other factors that will help you identify who’s likeliest to be a good long-term match.
+It can offer in-depth insight into a candidate’s job history and other factors that will help you identify who’s likeliest to be a good long-term match.

 Analytics can also help measure employee engagement and give you a heads up if your methods aren’t working to create an effective and committed employees.
 By looking at year-over-year performance reviews and other data, you can have a measurable way to understand which employees are performing well and better identify why; is it their managers, their past experiences and education, their personality, or the culture of your business?
 HR analytics can give you a foundation for finding out what works.